-Under current Irish tax law (July 2023), tax is payable on any profits made on this plan.
+Under current Irish tax law (October 2023), tax is payable on any profits made on this plan.
 Any growth on your investment amount, including any amount we invest in excess of your investment amount, is considered a profit earned by you and so is subject to tax (where tax is applicable).
 The tax rate is currently 41%.
 We will pay you the after-tax amount.
-If the plan is owned by a company the tax rate that applies may be different.
-The current corporate tax rate is 25%.